What is Phased Retirement?

 - The Officer's eligibility for future merit increases must be addressed in the agreement.

-- The Officer's full retirement date, generally no more than two years after the start of the agreement must also be included.
+- The Officer's full retirement date, generally no more than three years after the start of the agreement must also be included.

 - A confidentiality agreement.